vsoltan/WordFreak/README.txt

     separated by whitespace characters are considered to be a word.
 We do not differentiate words by their capitalization, so that "WORD", "word", "Word", and and "wORd", are all treated the same.
 The buffer is then reset and, continues to process the file until the end is reached.
+We read and parse the files at the same time for efficiency.

 After a word is parsed, it is put into a hashmap struct that we implemented.
     (excluding the hashing algorithm: djb2 by Dan Bernstein).
 A hash value is